Bill Perkins (businessman): Poker

 Perkins, a poker player, has entered notable events including the World Series of Poker, Big One for One Drop, Triton Poker Super High Roller Series, PokerStars Big Game, and PokerStars Caribbean Adventure.
 Perkins is friends with and often plays with Dan Bilzerian.

 His total live tournament winnings exceed $5.5 million of which $2.7 million came from his One Drop cash at the WSOP.
 Perkins says he has also lost millions and considers himself an amateur.

 Others

 In 2017, he filed a lawsuit against the United States Virgin Islands, claiming that he was entitled to a $5 million tax refund for tax year 2015.

 In May 2022, Perkins rocked the art world when he purchased "The Sugar Shack," a painting by Ernie Barnes made famous on Good Times, a 1970s sitcom, for $15.3 million at a Christie's auction.

+SkyFi

+In 2021, Perkins co-founded SkyFi, an Austin, Texas-based Earth observation technology company, with entrepreneur Luke Fischer.
+The company developed a digital marketplace that allows users to search for, purchase, and task satellite imagery from multiple providers through a single platform.

+In 2026, SkyFi raised US$12.7 million in a Series A funding round led by Buoyant Ventures and IronGate Capital Advisors.

+Later that year, U.S. Special Operations Command (USSOCOM) evaluated the company's mobile platform for accessing commercial satellite imagery on handheld Android tactical devices.

+In 2026, SkyFi was selected to participate in NATO's Defence Innovation Accelerator for the North Atlantic (DIANA) programme.

+SynMax

+In 2021, Perkins co-founded SynMax with quantitative analyst Eric Anderson, who became the company's chief executive officer.
+The company develops geospatial data analytics for the maritime and energy sectors.

+In 2022, SynMax partnered with Planet Labs to develop energy intelligence and maritime monitoring services, including the detection of vessels operating without transmitting location data.

+In 2026, SynMax partnered with Satellogic to develop intelligence services based on the planned Merlin satellite constellation.

 Philanthropy

 In 2016, Perkins contributed $1.5 million towards the construction of the William O. Perkins III '86 Athletic Center at St. Peter's Preparatory School, his alma mater.